Consensys/doc.rollups/docs/Concepts/Rollups/Overview.md

 Operators create and manage the rollup off chain.
 The batch is published on chain by updating the rollup's state root hash stored in the rollup smart contract.

+When configuring ConsenSys Rollups, you can set the [`rollup_type`](../../HowTo/Configure/Configuration-Files/Engine-Config-File.md#rollup_type) in the engine configuration file to one of the two types.

+## Rollup advantages

 Rollups can achieve high throughput, as verification is performed off-chain, and instant finality.

 Benefits of consensus-rollups over partially anonymous rollups include: